Dom Kelly (activist)

-Dom Kelly (born November 26, 1991) is an activist, community organizer, social entrepreneur, musician, founder and CEO of the disability justice nonprofit organization New Disabled South, and a founding member of the rock band A Fragile Tomorrow.
+Dom Kelly (born November 26, 1991) is an activist, community organizer, social entrepreneur, musician, founder and CEO of the disability justice organization New Disabled South, and a founding member of the rock band A Fragile Tomorrow.
 Kelly, who has cerebral palsy, first became known for his music career with A Fragile Tomorrow, his collaborations with Indigo Girls, Joan Baez, Toad the Wet Sprocket, and more, and with his own solo project.
 After retiring from music, he worked with Georgia voting rights activist and politician Stacey Abrams at her organization Fair Fight Action and, in 2021, was tapped to build and launch Abrams' second run for governor of Georgia in 2022.
 He founded the organizations New Disabled South and New Disabled South Rising in 2022.
+He also began releasing new music again in 2026.

 Early life and education

 Kelly was born in New York, the youngest of a set of triplets born prematurely and all later diagnosed with cerebral palsy.
 His mother, Vicki Stein, was Ashkenazi Jewish, and his father is the son of Irish immigrants.
 In addition to his identical triplet Sean and fraternal triplet Paul, Kelly has a younger brother named Brendan.
 When Kelly was six years old, Paul died in his sleep, which led him and Sean to start a disability awareness program in their school and served as motivation to write music.
 Kelly and his family moved to Charleston, SC when they were teenagers.
 Dom received a bachelor's degree in music production and a master's degree in journalism from Full Sail University, a graduate certificate in interdisciplinary disability studies from the University of Maine, and a master's degree in nonprofit leadership from the University of Pennsylvania where he also won the Excellence in Social Impact award.
 Kelly is also pursuing a Doctor of Public Health at George Washington University.
 He currently resides in College Park, Georgia with his wife and young daughter.